OWASP/wstg/document/4-Web_Application_Security_Testing/09-Testing_for_Weak_Cryptography/01-Testing_for_Weak_SSL_TLS_Ciphers_Insufficient_Transport_Layer_Protection.md

 ### Testing for Weak SSL/TLS Cipher Suites

-Check the configuration of the web servers that provide https services.
+Check the configuration of the web servers that provide HTTPS services.
 If the web application provides other SSL/TLS wrapped services, these should be checked as well.

 #### Example 1.
 Windows Server